h2oai/tutorials/Driverless AI/machine-learning-interpretability-tutorial/machine-learning-interpretability-tutorial.md

 4. Global reason codes show the average linear trends in the data set as a whole.

-### Task 6 summary:

-- LIME values are an approximate estimate of the trend of how the model is behaving in a local region for a specific point

-- Reason codes help us describe why the model made the decision is made for this specific person.
+In conclusion, LIME values are an approximate estimate of the trend of how the model is behaving in a local region for a specific point.
+Further, reason codes help us describe why the model made the decision is made for this specific person.
 Reason codes are particularly important in highly regulated industries when often regulators will want to see in as simple as possible terms “how did the model come to the conclusion it did.”

 ### Deeper Dive and Resources